grantj-re3/FlindersEZproxy-StanzaStore/ExampleScenario.md

 ### How to make a stanza inactive

-You can make an individual stanza inactive by doing something which results in that file being omitted from all aggregated files.
+You can make a stanza (within an individual stanza file) inactive by doing something which results in that file being omitted from all aggregated files.
 Some suggestions are:

 - Delete the stanza file.
 Not advisable if you believe you may use the stanza again and the stanza is not available elsewhere.
 - Move the stanza file to a different directory (so it is not in the stanza.d directory and therefore not processed).